- Student Life

 |People/Web Search||Calendar||Emergency Info||A-Z Index||UVA Email||University of Virginia|

 The University of Virginia offers more than 2,500 courses every year, and prospective students are welcome to visit a few of them during the academic year.
-The Open Class List is posted here a few weeks into each semester.
+The Open Class List is posted here a few weeks into the fall and spring semesters.
 Select the day of the week you will be visiting using the tabs at the bottom of the spreadsheet.

 Keep the following in mind:

 NOTE: Students interested in the McIntire School of Commerce should see their Getting Involved page for more information about class visits.